janpeter19/janpeter19/README.md

 No installation needed!

 - **Note 2024-01-18**
-The conference paper "Design ideas behind Bioprocess Library for Modelica" by myself and presented at the 15th  International Modelica Conference in the fall you can now find in the proceeding [here](https://ecp.ep.liu.se/index.php/modelica/issue/view/83) on page 453-462.
+The conference paper "Design ideas behind Bioprocess Library for Modelica" by myself, and presented at the 15th International Modelica Conference in the fall, you can now find in the proceeding [here](https://ecp.ep.liu.se/index.php/modelica/issue/view/83) on page 453-462.
 Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).

 - 💞️ I’m looking to collaborate on expanding the examples of use of Modelica in Colab.
 I also tailor-make models of biotechnical processes for your needs on a consultancy basis.
 Work with processes involves broader data analysis and is a part of my work, and simulation is just one tool, but an important one.
 Digital Twins is a catchword these days and part of what I do.